jonlpersson/ed-latimore/site/_posts/2021-05-03-boxing-benefits.md

 The thing is, boxing gave me all of these things and more.
 It transformed my life, helped me through the depths of my alcohol addiction, and most importantly, it proved that I was capable of accomplishing anything I could put my mind to.

-In this article you’ll learn exactly what makes boxing so great, and if you’re on the fence about starting boxing maybe it’ll help convince you to get started.
-If you're already conviced then start with my post to [get into boxing the right way](https://edlatimore.com/how-to-get-into-boxing/).
+In this article, you’ll learn exactly what makes boxing so great, and if you’re on the fence about starting boxing, maybe it’ll help convince you to get started.
+If you're already convinced then start with my post to [get into boxing the right way](https://edlatimore.com/how-to-get-into-boxing/).

-{% include widgets/toc.html heading="The eight greatest benefits of boxing" list-items="Boxing makes your confidence soar, It teaches you that pain doesn't matter, It's a great way to get in shape, You become more disciplined than ever, You learn how to be patient, Boxing instills humility, Boxing reminds you of your own mortality, You discover the true meaning of fear" list-ids="1-boxing-makes-your-confidence-soar, 2-it-teaches-you-that-pain-aint-shit, 3-boxing-is-a-great-way-to-get-in-shape, 4-you-become-more-disciplined-than-ever, 5-you-learn-how-to-be-patient, 6-boxing-will-make-you-more-humble, 7-boxing-reminds-you-of-your-own-mortality, 8-you-discover-the-true-meaning-of-fear" %}

 ## 1\.
 Boxing makes your confidence soar